ItsAfjal-Developer/Landing-Page---Nike-Limited-Edition/README.md

-# Landing Page - Nike-Limited-Edition
+# Landing Page - Nike Limited Edition
 - A Sleek, Responsive Landing Page showcasing a Curated Nike Limited Edition Collection. <br/>
-- The Site is built using fundamental Web Technologies, Ensuring a Fast and Lightweight Experience for Visitors & this Website is a Single-Page Application that provides a Professional Overview of my Work and a Clear way for Potential Employers or Collaborators to Get in touch.
+- The Site is built using fundamental Web Technologies, Ensuring a Fast and Lightweight Experience for Visitors & this Website is a Single Page Application that provides a Professional Overview of my Work and a Clear way for Potential Employers or Collaborators to Get in touch.

 ## Features